-For hundreds of years, monk fruit has been growing on steep mountains such as the Guangxi and Guangdong mountains in small family orchards in China.
-These areas were ideally suited for the growth of monk fruit because they provided lots of shade and mist.
+For hundreds of years, monk fruit has been growing on steep mountains, such as the Guangxi and Guangdong mountains, in small family orchards in China.
+These areas are ideally suited for the growth of monk fruit because they provide lots of shade and mist.

-These regions were also home to many Buddhist temples who nicknamed the monk fruit Lohan or Arhat fruit, which refers to someone who has achieved the highest state of consciousness.
+These regions are also home to many Buddhist temples who nicknamed the monk fruit Lohan or Arhat fruit, which refers to someone who has achieved the highest state of consciousness.

-Growers would handpick their monk fruit after carefully tending to their vines and sell them locally at farmers markets.
-Once the fruit was harvested, it would be dried and distributed all around Asia and used as a sweetener or food ingredient.
+Growers handpick their monk fruit after carefully tending to their vines and sell them locally at farmers markets.
+Once the fruit is harvested, it is dried and distributed all around Asia and used as a sweetener or food ingredient.